 Now is a great time to consider planting a fall garden!

 If you are looking to have a productive Fall garden, you need to make sure your vegetables are planted or sowed by late July into the first week in August.
 Please make sure to check your region and zone.
-If you have really early winters, this “may” not work.
+If you have really early winters, this may not work.
 However, a lot of these late harvesting vegetables do well in the cold and hardy weather (I’m from Colorado and I can grow it here).
-Root vegetables, and lettuces/greens always do well.
-There are options for all zones and regions, so just make sure you do your research before you plant.
+Root vegetables, and lettuces always do well.

-Below is a list of all the vegetables that do well from summer through fall:
+Below is a list of all the vegetables that do well for summer planting:

 Potatoes (In some regions)

-As is shown above, you have many options for different vegetables that can be grown in the late season.
-One great thing about vegetables in the Fall season is that they tend to taste better because they are being grown in cooler weather.
+As shown above, there are many options for different vegetables that can be grown in the late season.
+One great thing about vegetables in fall is that they tend to taste better because they are being grown in cooler weather.
 Heat puts a lot of stress on plants, but cooler grown plants (as long as they are protected well) maintain their amazing flavor.
 These plants also grow quickly, most having a harvest time of about 70 days.
-I don’t know about you, but I love the fast growing veggies, it’s pretty satisfying to have food growing a producing so quickly in front of your eyes.
+Which means harvest time is a little over 2 months!

-Here are a few tips to consider when planting your summer vegetables for late fall harvest:
+Here are a few tips to consider for summer planting of vegetables for late fall harvest:

 Calendar of Events: